-I worked recently on a project to improve the performance and stability of a set of engineering applications after migration to a new datacentre and computing platform.
+This is about our experience recently on a project to improve the performance and stability of a set of engineering applications after migration to a new datacentre.
 We had really excellent data produced by the application centre business analysts.
 These showed in detail that applications were significantly slower than previously, across a wide range of transactions.
 On average, transactions were taking 25% longer (let's say).
 Someone set the objective that we would not be satisfied until 90% of transactions were within the benchmark figure for each transaction.

 On the face of it this was going to be difficult, because we knew that there would always be variability, and this new target effectively outlawed variation.
 We did not know the previous variability.
 If the benchmark transaction times were only met say 70% of the time previously, then there was no reason for them to now be met 90% of the time.

 The first and obvious variable was the user site.
 We found that, if we excluded the sites with known poor networks, or those sites which seemed to have a much higher incidence of poor results (because that is how we knew they had a poor network), then the number of transactions outside the benchmark dropped significantly.
 But they were still a lot more than 10%.
 Obviously the site and the network did not account for all poor performance.

 The second obvious factor was the performance of the computing platform (Citrix XenDesktop).
 We could not tell if a poor test result correlated with a general experience for other users of poor performance on the platform at that precise time.
 But the general feeling was that the platform must have periods of poor performance.
 So the number of virtual machines was increased; the number of users per virtual machine reduced; and in some cases the number of vCPU's per virtual machine increased.
 It made no difference.
 There continued to be a significant number of transactions outside the benchmark times.